-Temperatures are expected to reach the low 100s over the weekend.
-The City of West Sacramento's Emergency Services Division is warning everyone to take precautions.
+With temperatures expected to reach the low 100s over the next few days, the City of West Sacramento's Emergency Services Division is warning everyone to take precautions.
 If you need shelter, please visit one of West Sacramento's cooling centers listed below and use the links to view hours of operation.
 Please monitor National Weather Service-Sacramento, Facebook, and Twitter for further updates.

 - Community Center

 1075 West Capitol Ave

 - Arthur F. Turner Community Library

 Tips to Prevent Heat Related Illness

 Never leave infants, children, the frail elderly, or pets unattended in a parked car.

 Check on family members and neighbors, especially those who are older, to be sure they are keeping cool.